top of page

 Requirements

 Accepting funding for your firewood bank involves having a liability waiver and making some safety and operational commitments that your bank may not already have in place.
-More details coming September 1. â€‹

-B. Bank Account
+C. Bank Account

-In order to receive federal funds to support your firewood bank, a bank account is required to be set up in the name of the organization or a fiscal sponsor.
+In order to receive federal funds to support your firewood bank, a bank account is required to be set up in the name of the organization or a non-profit fiscal sponsor.
 Requirements may vary by state for opening a bank account for an unincorporated organization, but some instructions can be found here for Bank of America and here for Wells Fargo.
 Note that monthly banking fees may be waived by meeting a minimum balance or spending a certain amount periodically, though it depends on the bank.

 If your bank requires an Employer Identification Number (EIN) to set up a bank account, you can easily apply for one from the IRS in minutes.
 Instructions can be found here.
 Note that the online portal is only open from 7am – 10pm Monday to Friday, Eastern Standard Time.

-C. Unique Entity Identifier
+D. Unique Entity Identifier

 All businesses or organizations awarded federal grants must have a Unique Entity Identifier (UEI).
 This is a 12-character, alphanumeric value assigned by the federal government that identifies your organization’s name and address.
 This identifier is free to get and can be received after making an account on sam.gov and following the steps to receive your UEI.
 Beware of third parties that require payment for creating a UEI.
 While their service might be successful, it is not necessary.
 You’ll have the option of registering your entity or getting a unique entity ID.